Find Affordable College Courses

 Read More…

-Out-of-state tuition fees for undergraduate students at Tennessee Tech University are $19,834 per year.
-Engineering majors at Tennessee Tech University take out an average of $19,377 in student loans while working on their egree.
-For students who choose a 10-year repayment plan, the average monthly student loan payment is $103.
+Out-of-state tuition fees for undergraduate students at West Virginia University Tech are $19,296 per year.
+On average, engineering graduates from West Virginia University Tech take out $25,942 in student loans while working on their degree.
+For students who choose a 10-year repayment plan, the average monthly student loan payment is $382.

-Tennessee Tech University also claimed a spot on our Best Engineering Schools in the Southeast Region list.
-It’s in the top 20% of all schools in this category.
+On top of its placing in our value ranking, West Virginia University Tech also did well on our Best Engineering Schools in the Southeast Region list.
+It’s in the top 15% of all schools reviewed in this analysis.

 Read More…

-Georgia Institute of Technology - Main Campus landed the #6 spot in the 2023 rankings for the best value engineering programs.
-Located in the city of Atlanta, Georgia Tech is a public college with a fairly large student population.
+Georgia Institute of Technology - Main Campus did quite well in this year’s ranking of the best value schools for engineering students.
+It came in at #6 on the list.
+Located in the city of Atlanta, Georgia Tech is a public school with a very large student population.

 The average tuition and fees for an out-of-state undergraduate student at Georgia Tech are $33,964 a year.
 On average, engineering graduates from Georgia Tech take out $25,881 in student loans while working on their degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $445.

-University of South Florida - Main Campus did quite well in this year’s ranking of the best value schools for engineering students.
-It came in at #7 on the list.
+With a ranking of #7, University of South Florida - Main Campus did quite well on this year’s best value schools for engineering students.
 USF Tampa is a very large public school located in the large city of Tampa.

 The average tuition and fees for an out-of-state undergraduate student at USF Tampa are $17,324 a year.
 After completing their degree, engineering graduates from USF Tampa carry an average student debtload of $22,993.